Some basic algorithms for coding interviews. Codes here are written in Python-style pseudocode. Actual tested codes will be put on my GitHub Repo.

 ADT

-Following descriptions for tree traversal are for binary trees; they can be generalized to other trees.
+Following descriptions for tree traversal are for binary trees; they can be generalized to other trees.- Level-order traversal

 Dequeue an element, enqueue left kid, enqueue right kid, repeat until queue is empty.